The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The space and technology dimensions examined throughout StrikeOrbit‘s analysis are inseparable from NATO’s strategic future.

-The emerging generation of autonomous systems, AI-enabled command networks, and drone warfare that Autonomous Weapons and the Ethics of Lethal Autonomy and Military AI and the Future of Warfare: Applications, Risks, and US-China Competition examine directly will shape NATO’s operational capability at least as decisively as the conventional procurement programmes dominating current European defence budgets.
+The emerging generation of autonomous systems, AI-enabled command networks, and drone warfare that Autonomous Weapons and the Ethics of Lethal Autonomy and Military AI and the Future of Warfare: Applications, Risks, and US-China Competition examine directly will shape NATO’s operational capability at least as decisively as the conventional procurement programs dominating current European defense budgets.

 Looking beyond the immediate summit, three structural trajectories are plausible for NATO over the coming decade.